OOkyanus/GMM_EM_Net_PyTorch/README.md

 # GMM EM PyTorch
-Gaussian Mixture Models with Expectation Maximization implemented as nn.Module using PyTorch
+Gaussian Mixture Model with Expectation Maximization implemented as nn.Module using PyTorch